BMG to review historical record contracts due to "shameful treatment of black artists"

-Leading music firm BMG has vowed to investigate historical inequalities in the record contracts of black artists.
+Leading music firm BMG has vowed to investigate historical inequalities in the record contracts of Black artists.

 It comes after the music industry’s recent ‘Black Out Tuesday’, which prompted a leading music manager to suggest ways forward to improve inequality for artists of colour.